andrew/ultimate-awesome/README.md

 - [awesome-climate-change](https://github.com/brandonhimpfen/awesome-climate-change) - A curated list of impactful resources, tools, data, frameworks, and organizations dedicated to understanding and addressing climate change.
 - [awesome-cms](https://github.com/brandonhimpfen/awesome-cms) - A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
 - [awesome-codepen](https://github.com/brandonhimpfen/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
+- [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-computational-mathematics](https://github.com/brandonhimpfen/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-couchdb](https://github.com/brandonhimpfen/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
 - [awesome-crypto-mining](https://github.com/brandonhimpfen/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.